Netflix wants to make in-app ads that don't suck

-Netflix is reportedly hoping to improve the experience for users subscribed to its ‘Basic with Ads’ plan by making “innovative” new ads that are less repetitive.
+Netflix is reportedly hoping to improve the experience for users subscribed to its ‘Standard with Ads’ plan by making “innovative” new ads that are less repetitive.

 To accomplish this, the ads you see for the same product will be related to one another, but not exactly the same, as reported by The Financial Times through unnamed sources.
 Netflix has declined to comment at this time, says the publication.